How to put a healthy spin and mix up your meals

 Make sure your fridge is always stocked with some small tubs of 99% fat-free yoghurt and a variety of fresh fruit.
 That way there’s always a healthy breakfast choice available when you need to eat on the run.

 Like a savoury breakfast but haven’t got time for poached eggs on a weekday?
 Make a frittata in advance.
-“Eggs are a nutrition powerhouse, packed with protein and 13 essential vitamins and minerals,” Dietitian and WW Program Developer, Nicole Stride explains.
+“Eggs are a nutrition powerhouse, packed with protein and 13 essential vitamins and minerals,” WW dietitian Nicole Stride explains.
 “Use roasted capsicum, sautéed mushrooms, and steamed spinach – just pile it all up with an egg and milk mixture with a sprinkling of low-fat cheese on the top, then bake.”